Last Updated: January 6, 2025

 Another way to change the format for just this project is to change the date format of the active table.
 Making this change is just for the table that is applied to the view currently active in the project; it does not make the change for any other project, table, or view that is open or applied.

-To make the date change for just the table, on the ribbon select View / Tables command in the Data group, notice the Entry table is checked, More Tables… / Edit, and then make the selection in the Date format field.
+To make the date change for just the table, on the ribbon, select the View / Tables command in the Data group, notice the Entry table is checked, More Tables… / Edit, and then make the selection in the Date format field.

 In this plan, the Timing Constraint selected for the Flight Departs task is Must Start On because, for all practical reasons, even though a flight can be delayed and even legally leave a few minutes early, the departure time is non-negotiable.
 As travelers, we view the boarding and departure times as fixed in time and do whatever we need to do to be at the gate on time.
-During planning, this task would be ASAP for ALAP, but it is now fixed once the flight is purchased.
+During planning, this task could be treated as ASAP or ALAP based on a person’s scheduling preferences, but it is now fixed once the flight is purchased.

-You are currently scheduled to depart on 6/17 at 4 PM, and there are a few things you have to do before you head to the airport, like take the dogs to the pet resort and pack.
+You are currently scheduled to depart on 6/17 at 4 p.m.
+Before you head to the airport, you have to do a few things, like take the dogs to the pet resort and pack.
 It typically takes about 90 minutes to get to the airport, pass security, and then go to your gate.
-Notice there is a 30-minute dependency lag because you like to get to the gate with about 30 minutes to spare or just about when boarding starts.
+Notice there is a 30-minute dependency lag because you like to get to the gate with about 30 minutes to spare or just before boarding starts.

 All other tasks are scheduled as late as possible (ALAP), and Microsoft Project pushes them toward dependencies or links, preventing them from moving up to the finish date.